Geraldo Perdomo Player Props: Diamondbacks vs. Reds

-Geraldo Perdomo -- with a slugging percentage of .242 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Ben Lively on the hill, on July 21 at 7:10 PM ET.
+On Sunday, Geraldo Perdomo (.300 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+First pitch is at 1:40 PM ET.

 Geraldo Perdomo Game Info & Props vs. the Reds